Choosing rebate-eligible windows and doors

 January 29, 2020

-I bought the worst house in a not so great neighbourhood.
+I bought a much unloved house in need of some TLC.
 My home inspector thought I was crazy.
 “You’re a brave lady,” he said.
 I wasn’t brave, I just wanted a house and this was the best I could afford.
 Luckily, I was pretty handy.

 Going deep into home renos

 At least the wiring was adequate, the roof was OK and the structure was sound, but the house required, what they call in the energy-efficiency industry, a “deep retrofit.”
 Because the furnace and leaky water heater were on their last legs, I had to upgrade those first.
 Then, little by little, I worked on the envelope of the house.
 This means the exterior walls and attic insulation, siding, windows and roof.